takenet/messaginghub-client-csharp/Readme.md

 ## Getting Started

-To get started with the Messaging Hub Client, see the [Getting Started](http://takenet.github.io/messaginghub-client-csharp/en/getting-started) page.
+To get started with the Messaging Hub Client, see the [Getting Started](http://messaginghub.io/docs/sdks/getting-started) page.

 ## Documentation

-The full documentation can be found at [http://takenet.github.io/messaginghub-client-csharp](http://takenet.github.io/messaginghub-client-csharp).
+The full documentation can be found at [http://messaginghub.io/docs/sdks/introduction](http://messaginghub.io/docs/sdks/introduction).

-### About the Documentation

-The documentation for this project is provided by [GitHub Pages](http://pages.github.io).

-Documentation files exist only in the gh-pages branch.

 ## License